bwilkins/togglr/README.md

 By default the config file is supposed to be in config directory, named togglr.yml

+You can add these basic config files with `rails generate togglr:install`

 Make sure each toggle has a unique name.
 Duplicate toggles are disallowed.

 Use the repositories configuration to decide which repositories you want.
 List as array of comma separated class name strings.